Sustainability

 Compost graphic is cute

-The Office for Sustainability has partnered with Dining Services and Landscaping Services/Facilities Management to turn the Valley Dining Center’s fruit and vegetable scraps (pre-consumer waste) into compost at the Gibbs House, using a large-scale, aerated static pile system.
-So far, early data from the two months of collection in 2021 show this partnership diverting over 1800 pounds of food waste from the landfill and this is just the start.
+In 2021 through 2023, the Office for Sustainability partnered with Dining Services and Landscaping Services/Facilities Management to turn the Valley Dining Center’s fruit and vegetable scraps (pre-consumer waste) into compost at the Gibbs House, using a large-scale, aerated static pile system.
+In just two months of collection in 2021 diverted over 1800 pounds of food waste from the landfill

-• Office for Sustainability staff carefully monitors the temperature and moisture environment within the compost piles to ensure it is ideal for the microorganisms to turn the food scrapes into nutrient-rich, natural fertilizer.
+• carefully monitored the temperature and moisture environment within the compost piles to ensure it is ideal for the microorganisms to turn the food scrapes into nutrient-rich, natural fertilizer

 LEED Gold Icon